Health Equity and Prosperity

 The Culture of Health Equity Network initiative, led by Barbara Krimgold, provides information about research, policies, practices and advocacy to create and advance a culture of health equity.
 This Culture incorporates knowledge about the social determinants of health and health inequalities and promotes policies and interventions that reduce health inequalities and maximize health achievement for all populations.
 It focuses on the contribution of its network of junior and mid-level minority health researchers as well as leaders in the fields of public health and health equity, and other fields influencing the determinants of health and health inequities and inequalities.
 In 2015 it released its Conference report and Call-to-Action on the Social Determinants of Migrant Health.

 The DRA Project

 The Disparity Reducing Advances Project (the DRA Project) was a multi-year, multi-stakeholder project developed by the Institute for Alternative Futures (IAF) to identify the most promising advances for bringing health gains to the poor and underserved and accelerating the development and deployment of these advances to reduce disparities.
-The DRA Project worked to overcome health disparities by targeting the advances with the highest potential for reducing health disparities and then creating a network of organizations committed to accelerating the development and deployment of those advances.
-The network included health care systems and local providers, major Federal government agencies, technology developers, and consumer and patient organizations.
-The DRA Project produced a series of reports on technology advances supporting health equity – the Biomonitoring Futures Project.
-And in 2009 reviewed conference, recommendations, and activities reflecting the growth of the health equity movement – these publications are listed below.
+The DRA Project has worked to overcome health disparities by targeting the advances with the highest potential for reducing health disparities and then creating a network of organizations committed to accelerating the development and deployment of those advances.
+The network includes health care systems and local providers, major Federal government agencies, technology developers, and consumer and patient organizations.
+The DRA Project has produced a series of reports on technology advances supporting health equity – the Biomonitoring Futures Project.
+Additionally in 2009 and 2011 we reviewed conference, recommendations, and activities reflecting the growth of the health equity movement.
+These publications are listed below.

 10/20/09 The Social Determinants of Health, and Health in All Policies